reparke/TAC348-Making-Smart-Devices/kit.md

 ## Custom Course Kit

 We have a custom kit for the course, which was packaged and provided by the great people at [Sparkfun](https://www.sparkfun.com/).
 Students will need to purchase this course kit in lieu of a textbook.
-In addition to items in the course kit, ITP will provide enrolled students with an [Photon 2](https://store.particle.io/products/photon-2) microcontroller and a few extra components.
+In addition to items in the course kit, TAC will provide enrolled students with an [Photon 2](https://store.particle.io/products/photon-2) microcontroller and a few extra components.

 ### Kit Contents